by Bob McCauley, ND

 Double blind studies have shown that Valerian root can decrease the amount of time it takes for people with mild insomnia to fall asleep.

-Isovaleric acid is also used to treat anxiety disorders and counteract stress.
+Isovaleric acid is also used to counteract stress.
 It has a sedative effect that helps to relax the central nervous system and provide a feeling of relaxation, grounding and calmness.

 Isovaleric acid as a remedy for tension headaches and muscular pain because of its ability to act as a muscle relaxant.
 It is also known to improve menstrual flow and cramps, and as an aid with symptoms of irritable bowel syndrome (IBS).

-Isovaleric acid is excellent for use against palpitations, neuralgia, vertigo, sciatica, chronic skin diseases and muscle spasms.
+Isovaleric acid is excellent for use against palpitations, nerve pains, dizziness, lower back pains, chronic skin problems and muscle spasms.

 Valerian Root is a “natural valium” that acts as a mild tranquilizer by calming the nerves.
 Isovaleric acid improves circulation and reduces mucus from colds.